 Instructions

-- Prepare the Eggplant: Preheat your oven's broiler to high with a rack positioned about 6 inches (15 cm) from the heating element.
-Line a large, rimmed baking sheet with parchment paper.
-Wash and dry the eggplants, then slice them in half lengthwise.
-Using a sharp knife, carefully score the flesh of each half in a deep diamond pattern, cutting down close to the skin but not through it.
+- Prepare the Eggplant: Preheat the broiler to high with a rack 6 inches (15 cm) from the element.
+Line a large, rimmed baking sheet with heavy-duty foil (do not use parchment).
+Wash and dry the eggplants, halve lengthwise, and score the flesh in a deep diamond pattern without cutting through the skin.

-- Create the Marinade: In a small bowl, whisk together the extra virgin olive oil, za'atar, and sumac until thoroughly combined.
-Use a pastry brush to generously coat the entire scored surface of each eggplant half, allowing the marinade to seep into the cuts.
+- Create the Marinade: In a small bowl, whisk the olive oil, za’atar, and sumac.
+Brush generously over the scored surface of each eggplant half, letting it seep into the cuts.

-- Char the Eggplant: Arrange the marinated eggplant halves, cut-side up, on the prepared baking sheet.
-Place the sheet under the preheated broiler for 5-7 minutes, watching closely until the tops are beautifully browned and slightly charred at the edges.
-This step develops a deep, smoky flavor.
+- Char the Eggplant: Arrange halves cut-side up on the prepared sheet.
+Broil 5–7 minutes, watching closely, until well browned and lightly charred at the edges.

-- Bake Until Tender: Remove the baking sheet from the oven.
-Reduce the oven's temperature to 200°C (400°F).
-Return the baking sheet to the middle rack of the oven and bake for an additional 20-25 minutes, or until the eggplant flesh is completely tender, creamy, and easily pierced with a fork.
+- Bake Until Tender: Reduce the oven to 200°C (400°F).
+Move the sheet to the middle rack and bake 20–25 minutes, until the flesh is very tender and easily pierced with a fork.

-- Blend the Sauce: While the eggplant bakes, prepare the sauce.
-In a food processor or blender, combine the Greek yogurt, tahini, fresh lemon juice, minced garlic, and sea salt.
-Pulse a few times to combine.
-With the machine running, slowly stream in the ¼ cup of water until the sauce is smooth, creamy, and pourable.
-If it's too thick, add more water one tablespoon at a time to reach your desired consistency.
+- Blend the Sauce: In a food processor or blender, combine the Greek yogurt, tahini, lemon juice, garlic, and salt.
+With the machine running, slowly stream in the ¼ cup water until smooth and pourable; thin with more water, 1 tablespoon at a time, if needed.

 Notes